Govcraft/mti/README.md

 *   **Optional Serde Support**: Easily serialize and deserialize `MagicTypeId` instances using Serde by enabling the `serde` feature flag.
     *   *Benefit:* Seamless integration with common serialization formats like JSON, YAML, TOML, etc., for data interchange and storage.

+*   **Optional Tracing Instrumentation**: Enables detailed operational tracing using the `tracing` crate when the `instrument` feature is active.
+    *   *Benefit:* Provides deep insights into the crate's internal workings for debugging and performance analysis, configurable by the host application's `tracing` subscriber.

 ## Usage Examples